 The EnergyCAP application is updated frequently, typically one to two times per month.
 Updates are applied automatically and seamlessly for customers whose database resides in our hosting environment.
 Releases are commonly announced in advance via a Customer Service Message (CSM) that is emailed to designated customer contacts.
-The functionality of EnergyCAP’s software and our complementary service offerings provide a turnkey solution and reflect four decades of experience, a successful track record that is uncommon in the EMIS market.
+The functionality of EnergyCAP’s software and our complementary service offerings provide a turnkey solution and reflect four decades of experience, a successful track record that is uncommon in the energy and sustainability software market.

 At EnergyCAP, our experienced Customer Success staff is 100 percent in-house, with direct access to our software implementation and development teams.

 There are 15 business days left in the quarter, and your Accounting Department is demanding a quarterly utility expense report.
 What do